jtgsystems/claude-engineer/Claude-Eng-v2/readme.md

 ### Using Different AI Models

-Claude Engineer utilizes multiple specialized AI models:
+AI Engineer utilizes multiple specialized AI models based on OpenAI's GPT-4.1:

-- MAINMODEL: Claude 3 or Claude 3.5 for general interactions
+- MAINMODEL: GPT-4.1 for general interactions
-- TOOLCHECKERMODEL: Validates tool usage and outputs
+- TOOLCHECKERMODEL: GPT-4.1 for validating tool usage and outputs
-- CODEEDITORMODEL: Performs specialized code editing tasks
+- CODEEDITORMODEL: GPT-4.1 for performing specialized code editing tasks
-- CODEEXECUTIONMODEL: Analyzes code execution results

-The script automatically selects the appropriate model based on the task.
+The script automatically selects the appropriate model configuration based on the task.

 ### 🤖 Improved Automode

-The enhanced automode allows Claude to work autonomously on complex tasks with greater efficiency and control.
+The enhanced automode allows AI Engineer to work autonomously on complex tasks with greater efficiency and control.
 When in automode:

-1. Claude sets clear, achievable goals based on your request.
+1. AI Engineer sets clear, achievable goals based on your request.
 2. It works through these goals one by one, using available tools as needed.
-3. Claude provides regular updates on its progress, including the current iteration count.
+3. AI Engineer provides regular updates on its progress, including the current iteration count.
 4. Automode continues until goals are completed or the maximum number of iterations is reached.
 5. You can specify the maximum number of iterations when entering automode (default is 25).
-6. Claude dynamically adjusts its approach based on progress and obstacles encountered.
+6. AI Engineer dynamically adjusts its approach based on progress and obstacles encountered.
 7. The TOOLCHECKERMODEL validates tool usage and outputs for increased reliability.

 To use automode:
 1. Type 'automode number' when prompted for input, where number is the maximum number of iterations.
 2. Provide your request when prompted.
-3. Claude will work autonomously, providing updates after each iteration.
+3. AI Engineer will work autonomously, providing updates after each iteration.
 4. Automode exits when the task is completed, after reaching the maximum number of iterations, or when you press Ctrl+C.

 ### 📊 Enhanced Diff-based File Editing

-Claude Engineer now supports an improved diff-based file editing system, allowing for more precise and controlled modifications to existing files.
+AI Engineer now supports an improved diff-based file editing system, allowing for more precise and controlled modifications to existing files.
 The new workflow includes:

 1. Reading the entire content of a file using the `edit_and_apply` function without providing new content.
 2. Applying changes to the file using the `edit_and_apply` function with new content, which shows a detailed diff of the proposed changes.
 3. Utilizing the CODEEDITORMODEL for specialized code editing tasks, ensuring high-quality modifications.

-When editing files, Claude will:
+When editing files, AI Engineer will:

 1. Show a detailed diff of the proposed changes, highlighting additions, removals, and unchanged lines with color coding using the Rich library.
 2. Focus on adding new code or modifying existing code without unnecessarily removing functionality.